joeycastillo/The-Open-Book/Open Book Feather/README.md

 # Notes on the Open Book PCB files

-The current working, tested revision is **Open Book A1 Rev 02**.
-If you want to try your hand at building this, that's the board to get fabbed.
+The current working, tested revision is **Open Book A1 Rev 03**.
+It's identical to Rev 02, with the exception of one change to the silkscreen, described below.
+If you want to try your hand at building this, **Open Book A1 Rev 03** is the board to get fabbed.

 ## Open Book A1 Rev 02 Errata